CheapDevotion/cheapdevotion.github.io/_src/contents/projects.md

 ---
 title: Projects
-template: article.jade
+template: projects.jade
 ---

-Most of my projects for [TecStar](http://www.tecstarconsulting.com) are usually under NDA, but I maintain quite a few personal projects.
+Most of my contract or freelance projects are usually under NDA, but I maintain quite a few personal projects.
 ##Current Projects
-**Pac Quest** - A retro top-down multiplayer battle area game for consoles and desktop.
-A lot of my blog posts over the next few months will probably be about this project.

-**AnimTools** - A simple animation tool built with HaxeFlixel for artist [Ryan DeGange](http://empireeden.com) to test and tweak his spritesheet animations.
+**Oh Captain, My Captain** - A fustratingly fun game of space command and exploration.
+You take the role of the ship's captain, and must control your crew by commands alone.
+One misstep, and the lives under your charge are lost.
+Watch the blog for development updates.
+Kickstarter Campaign coming soon.

 ##Shelved (for now) Projects
 **HitPoints App** - a mobile pedometer app with an API designed specifically for games.
 Walking while this app is active will benefit you in the games that implement the API.